jasonjayoo/E-Commerce-Back-End/README.md

 ## Description:

-Build a back end for an e-commerce site by modifying starter code.
-Configured a working Express.js API to use Sequelize to interact with a MySQL database.
+A back end for an e-commerce site.
+Configure a working Express.js API to use Sequelize to interact with a MySQL database.

 <br>
 <br>